-Iran controls the Strait of Hormuz.
+Iran threatens to charge ships for using Strait of Hormuz.

 Summarized from the sources above.
 Read the originals for the full story.